timeflux/hackathon/README.md

 #### Cardiac coherence (ECG, PPG) — Bitalino
 ##### Sensor montage
+You need to plug the ECG at inpuut A1 of Bitalino and place the electrode as follow:

  <img src="exercises/img/montage_ecg.png" width="40%">

+/!\ If you revert the IN+ (red) and IN-(black) electrodes, the ECG QRS will be inverted and the cardiac peaks won't be estimated correctly.

 #### Pitch
 *"Learn to control this circle biofeedback and create a coherent state in about a minute.
 Using your respiration to balance your heart, thoughts and emotions, you can achieve energy, inner harmony and feel better fast anywhere. "*